skeeto/passphrase2pgp/README.md

 The keys are derived from the passphrase and User ID (as salt) using [Argon2id][argon2] (memory=1GB and time=8) and [RFC 8032][rfc8032].
-It's aggressive enough to protect passphrases short enough to be memorable by humans from offline brute force attacks.
+It's aggressive enough to protect from offline brute force attacks passphrases short enough to be memorable by humans.
 Always use [a strong passphrase][dw].

 Requires Go 1.9 or later.